ExpediaGroup/github-webhook-proxy/README.md

 ```

 Optionally, you may create a Lambda layer which optionally contains the following files:
 * `allowed-destination-hosts.json`: An array of destination hosts that the proxy can forward to.
 If omitted, all destinations will be allowed.
+Wildcard matching is supported via [micromatch](https://github.com/micromatch/micromatch)
 * `ca.pem`: A root CA certificate for forwarding to internal destinations with self-signed certs
 * `cert.pem`: A chain certificate for forwarding to internal destinations with self-signed certs